 Standards of professional behavior

-These standards describe behaviors expected from the faculty and students of the School of Allied Health Professions.
-They are in addition to those standards of behavior and ethical conduct required by the school’s departments and professional organizations.
+These standards describe behaviors expected from the faculty and students of the College of Health Professions.
+They are in addition to those standards of behavior and ethical conduct required by the college’s departments and professional organizations.
 They are supplemental to the university statement regarding conduct in the classroom.

 - Recognize one’s position as a role model of your profession for other members of the health care team